dkorolev-gfdata-wb/dkorolev-gfdata-wb.github.io/README.md

 npm run build
 ```

 That's it.
-If all goes well, after completing this operation you can find fresh version of the app in the build folder.
+If all goes well, after completing this operation in the build folder you'll have fresh version of the app.
+Then you can deploy it anywhere you need.